 The manufacturer provides a warranty on hearing aids in the event of defects in workmanship or materials, as described in applicable warranty documentation.
 In its service policy, the manufacturer pledges to secure functionality at least equivalent to the original hearing aid.
 As a signatory to the United Nations Global Compact initiative, the manufacturer is committed to doing this in line with environment-friendly best practices.
 Hearing aids therefore, at the manufacturer's discretion, may be replaced by new products or products manufactured from new or serviceable used parts, or repaired using new or refurbished replacement parts.
-The warranty period of hearing aids is designated on your warranty card...
+The warranty period of hearing aids is designated on your warranty card, which is provided by your hearing care professional.

-For hearing aids that require service. .
+For hearing aids that require service, please contact your hearing care professional for assistance